 Meryl Streep decided to dress like Oscar last night and ended up taking him home.
 She won for her leading actress role in “Iron Lady,” portraying former British Prime Minister Margaret Thatcher.
 By wearing the gold Lanvin dress, she showed the same gusto you would have expected from the Iron Lady herself.
 A few of the past 10 Best Actress winners have worn gold dresses, and last night the trend continued.

-Best Dress that Grows on You
+Best Dress on the Second Take

-Best Plus-Sized Dress
+Best Flowy Dress

 Bridesmaids’ tomboyish Melissa McCarthy looked great all dolled up without wearing a structured dress to try to corset herself.
-She wore a glamorous updo and flowly chiffon in a nude color with fancy silver detail.
+She wore a glamorous updo and flowy chiffon in a nude color with fancy silver detail.
 She wasn’t quite as classy in her pre-recorded skit with the always capable host, Billy Crystal, where she tried the same leg-in-the-air seduction technique she used in the movie.

-I have a new idol!
 Michelle Williams was the absolute belle of the ball with this carefully designed gown with a sheer back, perfectly placed pleats and peplum, and silver bow detail on the right side at the waist.
 The commentators had trouble determining the color of the dress, and and eventually settled on coral.